samihadatta/workshop-static-page-generators/README.md

 * [ ] styled webpage with Bootstrap containers, buttons (+more!)

 ## Reflection

-*2 questions for the workshop participants to answer (very short answer) when they submit the workshop.
-These should try to get at something core to the workshop, the what and the why.*

 * [ ] How can `default.html` allow us to reduce code redundancy when building a website with Jekyll?
 * [ ] Why might a dev use Bootstrap to organize the layout of a site rather than creating base CSS elements (i.e. containers, rows) themselves?